Axway/amplify-central/content/en/docs/amplify_relnotes/20220330_catalog_relnotes.md

 The following new features and enhancements are available in this update:

-* API Providers can set/change the Categories in the an Asset
+* API Providers can set/change the Categories with the WebUI.
-* API Providers can set/change the team ownership of an Asset
+* API Providers can set/change the team ownership of an Asset with the WebUI.

 ## Fixed issues

 The following issues have been fixed in this release:

-* None
+* Fixed an issue with the display of all Asset Stages for filtering.
+* Improved the warning message when attempting to Archive an Asset release being used by a Product.

 ## Known limitations

 The following limitations exist in this update:

-* None
+* Editing of an Asset with the UI does not support the linking/un-linking of API Services.